 According to the Consumer Federation of America or CFA, the Grandparent Scam goes like this…

-Maybe they would act like a grandchild who went to another country on Spring Break and was robbed, so they need airfare to come home.
+Or maybe they would pose as a grandchild who went somewhere on Spring Break and was robbed, so they need airfare to come home.
 You get the idea.

-Most of the time, the scammer will ask for money to cover the emergency via MoneyGram or Western Union, making it obvious it’s a scam if you know what to look out for.
+Most of the time, the scammer will ask for money to cover the emergency via MoneyGram or Western Union, making it obvious it’s a fraud – if you know what to look out for.

 6. Scammed: Online Shopping

-If your senior ever does a bit of Internet shopping, they could fall into an online shopping scam.
-With one of these, the scammer makes a retail website that looks just like the real deal.
+With one of these, the scammer creates a shopping website that looks just like the real deal – with the intention of stealing your financial data.
 It’s sometimes hard to tell the difference because even the website URL address looks legit.

 To recognize an online shopping scam, keep your eyes open for two telltale signs: